rapid7/metasploit-framework/documentation/modules/post/windows/gather/ntds_grabber.md

 ## Creating A Testing Environment
   To use this module you need an meterpreter on a domain controller.
-  The meterpreter has to have SYSTEM priviliges.
+  The meterpreter has to have SYSTEM privileges.
   Powershell has te be installed.

 This module has been tested against: